-Index Details Affected versions Description: Using 32 byte RF_DeviceName will result in a malfunctioning device.
-KI-001 Affected functions: User setting RF_DeviceName and command CMD_SET_REQ. ≤ 1.3.0 Workaround: Use a RF_DeviceName of maximum 31 characters.
+Index Details Affected versions KI-001 Description: The user setting RF_AdvertisingTimeout can not be modified.
+Affected functions: User setting RF_AdvertisingTimeout and < 1.0.0 KI-001 command CMD_SET_REQ.
+Workaround: None ≥ 1.0.0

+Description: Limited OTA update compatibility.
+KI-002 Affected functions : The module can only be updated to firmware revisions of 1.x.x. ≤ 1.1.0 Workaround: None.
+Description: Limited Bluetooth® compatibility.
+KI-003 Affected functions : The module can only connect to modules of version 3.0.0 and older, if bonding is not enabled. ≥ 3.3.0 Workaround: Do not use bonding when connecting to modules of version 3.0.0 and older.
+Description: Choosing invalid value for user setting RF_StaticPasskey may lead to malfunction.
+KI-004 Affected functions: User setting RF_StaticPasskey and command CMD_SET_REQ. ≤ 3.3.0 Workaround: Do not use CMD_SET_REQ function to set the user setting RF_StaticPasskey to an invalid key.
 The device can be recovered by a FOTA (firmware over the air) update.
 Description: The output power value RF_TXPower equals -30 dBm is invalid.
 The module will not start-up again.
-KI-002 Affected functions: User setting RF_TXPower and command CMD_SET_REQ. ≤ 1.3.0 Workaround: Do not use CMD_SET_REQ function to set the user setting RF_TXPower to -30 dBm.
+KI-005 Affected functions: User setting RF_TXPower and command CMD_SET_REQ. ≤ 3.4.0 Workaround: Do not use CMD_SET_REQ function to set the user setting RF_TXPower to -30 dBm.
 The device can be recovered by a FOTA (firmware over the air) update.

-KI-003 Description: Setting the Bluetooth® reserved UUID 0000xxxx-0000-1000-8000-00805f9b34fb as base UUID will result in malfunctioning.
+Description: Setting the Bluetooth® reserved UUID 0000xxxx-0000-1000-8000-00805f9b34fb as base UUID will result in malfunctioning.
 The module will not start-up again.
-Affected functions: User setting RF_SPPBaseUUID and command CMD_SET_REQ. ≤ 1.3.0 Workaround: Do not use CMD_SET_REQ function to set the user setting RF_SPPBaseUUID to the value 0000xxxx-0000-1000-8000-00805f9b34fb.
+KI-006 Affected functions: User setting RF_SPPBaseUUID and command CMD_SET_REQ. ≤ 3.6.0 Workaround: Do not use CMD_SET_REQ function to set the user setting RF_SPPBaseUUID to the value 0000xxxx-0000-1000-8000-00805f9b34fb.
 The device can be recovered by a FOTA (firmware over the air) update.